-Etihad makes first known flight between UAE and Israel
+Etihad makes 1st known commercial flight between UAE, Israel

 “Etihad Airways operated a dedicated humanitarian cargo flight from Abu Dhabi to Tel Aviv on 19 May to provide medical supplies to the Palestinians,” the airline told The Associated Press.
 “The flight had no passengers on board.”

 Emirati government officials did not respond to multiple requests for comment.
+In the past, private and diplomatic planes often had to travel to a third country before heading onto Israel.

 The Israel Airports Authority confirmed the cargo flight would be landing at Ben Gurion on Tuesday evening.